Second-order asymptotic expansion and thermodynamic interpretation of a fast-slow Hamiltonian system: The model problem

-where \(\bar{\bar{S}}_2\) indicates the averaged second-order entropy expression ignoring interactions with its first-order expansion.
-Finally, we show in Theorem~\ref{thm:3} that the evolution of \((\bar{y}_2, \bar{p}_2)\) is governed by equations which resemble Hamilton's canonical equations,
+where \(\bar{S}_2\) indicates the averaged second-order entropy expression --- despite being beyond the limit \(\eps \to 0\).
+Finally, we show in Theorem~\ref{thm:3} that the evolution of \((\bar{y}_2, \bar{p}_2)\) is governed by equations which formally bear resemblance to Hamilton's canonical equations,

 for \(\bar{E}_2 = \bar{E}_2^\perp + \bar{E}_2^\parallel\), which are complemented by the \(\eps\)-independent initial values

 \end{enumerate}